dstendardi/monolith/README.md

 - Services must be located in the root directory.
 - Services must contain a docker-compose.yml.
 - Services folder must start with service
-- Each compose file should contains a app and test container.
+- Each compose file should contains a test container.

+## Things to do

+- [ ] load only required images.